 Masterminded by a Kansas farm boy-turned-West Point-educated general, D-Day is often cited as the turning point of World War II.
 As dawn began to break on June 6, 1944, soldiers, sailors, and airmen from 12 nations executed General Dwight D. Eisenhower’s Operation Overlord and carried out the largest amphibious attack in history.

-While there are hundreds of World War II museums, memorials, and other sites around the world, the invasion of Northern France was a significant victory against the Axis powers and helped change the course of history.
+While there are hundreds of World War II museums, memorials, and other sites around the world, the invasion of Northern France was a significant victory against the German soldiers and the allied Axis powers and helped change the course of history.

-From the sandy beaches of Normandy to the modest red-brick school building in Reims where the Germans surrendered, ending the six-year global conflict, these are the most moving World War II sites to visit in France.
+From the sandy beaches of Normandy to the modest red-brick school building in Reims where the Germans surrendered, ending the six-year global conflict, these are the most moving WW2 sites to visit in France.

 1. Museum Of The Liberation Of Paris, Paris